jtod/Sigma16/docs/src/userguide/userguide.md

 formats.

-The core architecture (the simplest part of the system) uses just the RRR format (for instructions that perform operations in the registers) and the RX format (for instructions that refer to a memory location.)
+The core architecture (the simplest part of the system) uses just the **RRR format** (for instructions that perform operations in the registers) and the **RX format** (for instructions that refer to a memory location.)

 The advanced parts of the architecture provide additional instructions which are represented with the EXP format.
+There are several sub-formats, or variations, of the EXP format which are described in more detail below.
+The name EXP stands simultaneously for *expansion* (because it provides for many additional instructions) and *experimental* (because it allows for experimentation with the design and implementation of new instructions).

 ### Instruction fields